 If you have concerns regarding your child’s mental health and wellbeing and would like support from the School please contact Mrs Clark or Mrs Lewis from our Pastoral Support team who will do all they can to help:

-My Name is Karen Lewis and I am the Social Inclusion Officer here at The Henry Beaufort School.
+My Name is Mrs Lewis and I am the Social Inclusion Officer here at The Henry Beaufort School.

 My main role is to support students whose social and emotional needs are a barrier to their learning, or those students who find day to day life a challenge.
 I also signpost students and their families to access additional support if required.
 We work closely alongside CAMHS and a number of other agencies.